 Fort Smith – The List

 This is Cajun casual in the historic Brunwick Place building.
 On any given late afternoon you will find local barflies congregating after work because the drinks include a generous pour at a fair price.
-It’s also where you get a well-made cold, strong martini.
+That’s important to me because I love a cold, well-made martini.

-I go here for street tacos, tortas, flautas and sopas because they are as authentic as they come.
+I go here for street tacos, tortas and flautas because they are as authentic as they come.
 It’s inexpensive and tiny, with only five or six tables.
-Unfortunately, there’s no cerveza, but there are two coolers full of mexican soft drinks.
+Unfortunately, there’s no cerveza, but there are two coolers full of Mexican soft drinks.
 I wish I could grab a cold Victoria here, but that’s a sacrifice I’m willing to make for the food.

-Rialto is a recent addition to the Fort Smith food scene, but helmed by two long time players, Chef James Thomas and co-owner Keith Jeremiah.
-Go here for the sumptuous osso buco or J.T.’s signature shrimp and grits.
-They make great cocktails and they’re open for lunch.
+Rialto is helmed by two long time players, Chef James Thomas and co-owner Keith Jeremiah.
+Dine here for the sumptuous specials like osso buco and lobster on risotto, or J.T.’s signature shrimp and grits.

 Rib Room $-$$

 Founded by the late Bill Neumeier, their specialty is “dry” ribs, seasoned and smoked to perfection, but full of juicy goodness.
 Yes, you can have them with barbecue sauce, but either way don’t forget the fries and a cold beer.
 Giant baked potatoes, a legacy of the defunct Coney Island, are also on the menu.
 Betcha you can’t eat a whole one.

 Indoor dining and take-out.
 Lunch and dinner service seven days a week.

 This is Ecuadorean cuisine from Rolando Cuzco.
 Start with home-made guacamole, tamales or taquitos with chorizo and pickled onions (my favorite) and then move on to quesadillas, tacos, enchiladas or a Don Juan burrito as big as your head.
 Eat lunch here and plan on a siesta.